blaze/blaze/docs/source/data.rst

 Data
 ====

+*The data descriptor interface may be phased out in the near future.
+We recommend the use of expressions and ``into`` rather than data descriptor indexing.
+See quickstart for suggested usage.*

 Blaze Data Descriptors provide uniform access to a variety of common data formats.
 They provide standard iteration, insertion, and numpy-like fancy indexing over on-disk files in common formats like csv, json, and hdf5 in